SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-use-connection-strings/rule.md

 </configuration>
 ```

-and access this connection string in code like this:
+...and access this connection string in code like this:

 ```cs
 SqlConnection sqlConn =